som749898/Lucky-Birthday-Date/Readme.md

-# Project Idea
+# Lucky Birthday App
-Enter your Date of birth and lucky number and find if your birthday is lucky or not.
+## Find out if your birthday is lucky or not
+Built using Vanilla JS, HTML and CSS

+## What does this app do?
+1. Finds whether your app is lucky or not.
+1. This app doesn't store your data

 # Technlogies Used
 1. HTML5